Skip to main contentSkip to footer

 To improve the safety of everyone, especially women and girls, on the network, you told us you want to see more:

-• Communications that help raise awareness of unacceptable behaviours, available reporting mechanisms and how to be an active bystander (you can find our active bystander guidance here)
+• Communications that help raise awareness of unacceptable behaviours, available reporting mechanisms and how to be an active bystander.

 As a result of your feedback, we’re committing to: